nnivxix/laravue/README.md

 # Laravue

-The Boilerplate Laravue 9.x and Vue 3.x, Download it and happy coding create great app.
+The Boilerplate Laravel 9.x and Vue 3.x, Download it and happy coding create great app.

 ## How to Download